tantinlala/TheFishboneProject/README.md

 3. If you want to add a new incident, create a branch off of "forPublicViewing" with "incident/" pre-appended to your name for the incident (e.g. incident/philandoCastile).
 In your branch, create a new folder with the name of your incident.
 This new folder is where the XMind document will be stored, along with any associated documents related to the incident.

-4. When you want to publish your fishbone diagram for the incident for public viewing, create a pull request to merge your branch into "forPublicViewing" and tag a fellow collaborator for review.
-Approval from a collaborator is required before merging into "forPublicViewing".
+4. When you want to publish your fishbone diagram for the incident for public viewing, create a pull request to merge your branch into "publish" and tag a fellow collaborator for review.
+Approval from a collaborator is required before merging into "publish".

-5. When the pull request/review has been approved, and the branch has been merged into "forPublicViewing", we will share the XMind document to the following gallery: https://www.xmind.net/share/ and link to the published diagram on the google doc linked above.
+5. When the pull request/review has been approved, and the branch has been merged into "publish", we will share the XMind document to the following gallery: https://www.xmind.net/share/ and link to the published diagram on the google doc linked above.

 ## Best Practices